We Offer Virtual, Phone and in-Person Consultations

 What Happens After the Repo

 Once the creditor has the car (or whatever), he has to send you a letter telling you that he took it, how much it will cost you to get it back, and when it is going to be sold.
 That is your deadline.
-Once its sold, its gone forever.
-The letter will be addressed to the last address that they have on you.
+Once it’s sold, it’s gone forever.
+The letter will be addressed to the last address that they have for you.
 It is not their responsibility to keep up with you.
 If they don’t have your current address, you may never even see the letter.
-Note: they don’t always sell it on the first try, so there is sometimes a chance to get the car back even after the date of that letter.
+Note: they don’t always sell it on the first try, so there is sometimes a chance to get the car back even after the date stated in that letter.

 After the repo sale, the remaining debt is no longer secured, but they can still sue you for that money, and they usually will, unless you work something out with them before it gets to that point, or unless you file bankruptcy in the meantime.
 You may also have to pay them for all of their court costs and attorney fees, which are typically one-third of whatever the balance is.
 In this example, that would add almost $2,000.00 to the $5,000.00 debt.
 They will get a judgment against you for roughly $7,000.00, and they will then try to garnish your paycheck, go after your bank account, or take any other legal collection action.